FIGS Announces Participation i - GuruFocus.com

-FIGS, Inc. (NYSE: FIGS), the direct-to-consumer healthcare apparel and lifestyle brand, announced today that Daniella Turenshine, Chief Financial Officer, and Jean Fontana, SVP of Investor Relations, are scheduled to participate in a fireside chat at the Raymond James Institutional Investors Conference on Monday, March 6, 2023, at 3:25 p.m.
+FIGS, Inc. (NYSE: FIGS), the direct-to-consumer healthcare apparel and lifestyle brand, announced today that Daniella Turenshine, Chief Financial Officer, and Jean Fontana, SVP of Investor Relations, are scheduled to participate in a fireside chat at the KeyBanc Emerging Technology Summit on Wednesday, March 8, 2023, at 12:30 p.m.
 ET.

 The audio portion of the fireside chat will be webcast live over the internet and can be accessed at https%3A%2F%2Fir.wearfigs.com.
 An online archive will be available on that site for a period of 90 days following the fireside chat.